 Consulted”, err on the side of caution and include it.

-Use this guide to help you properly cite the sources you've consulted for research papers and to create a Bibliography / List of Works Consulted and parenthetical references (footnotes).
+Use this guide to help you properly cite the sources you've consulted for research papers and to create a Bibliography / List of Works Consulted / References and parenthetical references (footnotes).

-There are several commonly-used, widely-accepted formats for citing materials used in research, including MLA, APA, and Chicago style.
+There are several commonly-used, widely-accepted formats for citing materials used in research, including APA, MLA, and Chicago style.
 Be aware that your instructor or academic department may favor a specific format; use whichever format is required or recommended.
 Whichever one you choose should be followed consistently; don’t use one format for books and a different one, for example, for online resources.
+The Fashion Business Management Department (FBM, formerly FMM) is requiring APA style beginning in Fall 2015.

-Using this guide: Each type of publication has its own tab above (Books and e-Books, Articles, etc.).
-On each page there is a basic format box and a box with sample citations.
-All are in MLA7 format.
+Using this guide: Each type of publication has its own tab above (Books and e-Books, Articles, Databases, etc.).
+On each page there are basic format boxes and citation example boxes with tabs for APA and MLA.
+Be sure to select consistently the style tab that you are using.
 Some of the sample citations have explanations bulleted below.

 |Have a question or comment about these guides?
 Contact: email@example.com|